hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 This will display all the available examples for the **Get-HPEGLUserRole** cmdlet in a list format.
 You can review the examples and use them according to your requirements.

-# Connection to the HPE GreenLake Cloud platform
+# Connection to the HPE GreenLake platform

-The connection to the HPE GreenLake Cloud Platform is done using the **Connect-HPEGL** cmdlet.
+The connection to the HPE GreenLake platform is done using the **Connect-HPEGL** cmdlet.

 >**Note**: The library currently only supports single-factor authentication.
 Multi-factor authentication (MFA) and SAML Single Sign-On are not supported.

->**Note**: This limitation means that users who use SAML single sign-on with the HPE GreenLake Platform (this applies to all HPE employees) cannot use their corporate email credentials when logging in via the **Connect-HPEGL** cmdlet.
+>**Note**: This limitation means that users who use SAML single sign-on with the HPE GreenLake platform (this applies to all HPE employees) cannot use their corporate email credentials when logging in via the **Connect-HPEGL** cmdlet.

 > **Note**: While waiting for SAML Single Sign-On support, the temporary solution is to add a secondary email into your HPE GreenLake account.
-Just go to the GreenLake GUI and use the **Invite Users** card in **Manage** / **Identity & Access** to send an invitation to a non-corporate email address.
+Just go to the HPE GreenLake GUI and use the **Invite Users** card in **Manage** / **Identity & Access** to send an invitation to a non-corporate email address.
 Once you receive the email, accept the invitation and you will be directed to the HPE GreenLake interface where you can set a password.
 Once this is done, you can use this email address and password to log in with **Connect-HPEGL**.

 To begin with, it is recommended that you create a credentials object that includes your HPE GreenLake user's email and password: